Updated on 01/12/2023! During my island hopping last summer, I included Tinos island in my itinerary.

 Best Time to visit Tinos

-July and August are the hottest months on the island – check the below table with the average temperatures.
+July and August are the hottest months on the island – check the below table for the average temperatures.
 But these months are the busiest, and it can get quite crowded!

 My favourite months are May, June and September, which are ideal, as the island is quiet and much less touristy.